spotDL/spotify-downloader/README.md

   - Release date
   - And more...

-- Works straight out of the box and does not require to generate or mess with your API keys.
+- Works straight out of the box and does not require to generate or mess with your API keys (already included).

 That's how your music library will look like!